 - What input do I have in planning my care?

 - Am I passed from one staff member to another, as shifts change?

 Life Inside The Clinic

 What Is Day To Day Life Like, In Treatment?

 It can be tricky to discern exactly what happens each day in treatment, as the routine can vary.

 Since residential rehab is a group environment, most clinics provide each client with a daily agenda, every night for the following day.
-This will give a clear indication of what activities happen when, where, and what's expected of you.
+The agenda lets you know what's happening when, and what activities you should participate in.